stacksgov/sips/sips/sips/sip-009-nft-standard.md

 # Activation

 This SIP is activated if 5 contracts are deployed that are using the same trait that follows this specification.
-This has to happen before Stacks tip #5000.
+This has to happen before Bitcoin tip #700,000.

 # Reference Implementations